ICHRA administration for first-timers

 Another critical message to communicate to your employees is the enrollment guidelines for the ICHRA based on timing.

-- If an ICHRA starts on a date other than January 1 or if a newly hired employee joins the benefit during the plan year, they can enroll in individual health insurance coverage outside of open enrollment using a special enrollment period.
+The ICHRA starts on a date other than January 1, or a newly hired employee joins the benefit mid-plan year |

-- If an employee becomes eligible for an ICHRA that would start at the beginning of the plan year, they’ll need to enroll in an individual coverage plan within the 60-day period before the first day of the plan year.
+They must enroll in an individual coverage plan within the 60-day period before the first day of the plan year. |

 Establish compliant administration procedures